-Some cameras use fixed quantization tables when creating JPEG files or JPEG thumbnails inside RAW files, regardless of the shooting mode.
+Some cameras use fixed quantization tables when creating JPG files or JPG thumbnails inside RAW files, regardless of the shooting mode.
 From the point of recovery of damaged files, this is the best possible option.
 In this case, you need to add just one sample image, and it will do well for all files being recovered.

 Other cameras can use varying quantization table, depending on current camera settings, lighting level and other factors.
 This situation makes it much harder or even impossible to find a single universal sample image that allows for correctly recovered colors of all encrypted images.
-In this case you better try to select several JPEG or RAW sample photos made in various shooting modes.
+In this case you better try to select several JPG or RAW sample photos made in various shooting modes.
 If multiple samples are provided, the program will create several variants of the recovered image for every processed file.
 Then, you only need to pick the best looking one.
-Also, you can eliminate discrepancy of quantization tables manually, on the post-processing stage (see below).
+Also, you can turn on the Auto-adjust colors option.
+With this option, the program tries to select the optimal quantization table.
+Or you can eliminate discrepancy of quantization tables manually, on the post-processing stage (see below).

 If as a result of infection you now do not have any files to provide as a sample, you can take a few shots with the same camera that the encrypted photographs were made.
 If you do not own that camera anymore, you can attempt to find some samples in the internet using a similar search query "%Your camera name% image samples".
 There are multiple websites on the web with digital camera reviews.
 On such sites you can typically find lots of sample photographs for any given camera model.